roxypoceros/roxypoceros/README.md

 *"I focus on each of the steps I take to reach the goal."*

-- 🌱 I&apos;m currently working with React.
+- 🌱 I&apos;m currently working with Lit.
 - 👯 I&apos;m looking to know more about JS.
 - 💬 Ask me about coding 👩‍💻, design, films 📽️, culture and gardening 🌹.
 - 📫 How to reach me: [Visit my LinkedIn](http://www.linkedin.com/in/roxypoceros "Visit my LinkedIn")